AviatrixSystems/Docs/Downloads/samlclient.rst

 The Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__.
 Please make sure that you are running macOS 10.12(Sierra) or higher.

-macOS 10.15 (Catalina) is not supported at this point.
-If you are running MacOS Catalina, attempt to connect and then go to System Preferences->Privacy->Full Disk Access->sh->check to allow access.
+macOS 10.15 (Catalina) is supported in the beta version that can be downloaded from `this link <https://aviatrix-download.s3-us-west-2.amazonaws.com/AviatrixVPNClient/beta/2.3.9/AVPNC_mac.pkg>`__.

 If you have installed version 1.4.26 or lower, please uninstall before you install the newer version.
-Please note that the client uses the default browser, and Safari is not supported (will show cert warnings)
+Please note that the client uses the default browser, and Safari is not supported (will show certificate warnings)

 ***********
 Linux |lux|